 ● Penetration of the screws to concrete should be 1 inch by the perfect screws of 3-¼ inch., In low, where we build up the plastic shims, utilize the 3-¾ inch screws.

-● During the drilling process, dust around the drill stretches and overheats the drill bit.
-To remove the dust particles, take the drill bit out of the hole once or twice for each hole.
+● During drilling, dust around the drill stretches and overheats the drill bit.
+To remove the dust particles, remove the drill bit from each hole once or twice.

 ● A drill works more slowly, bores smaller holes, and it becomes difficult to drive the screws.
 For this problem, have extra routines.
 Once you have screwed down all the steepers, double-check the smoothness, and never forget to set a perfect 4-ft edge for measuring the straightness on each sleeper along and across it.
 If the spots are not in-plane or sound 1/16 inches or more, withdraw the screw to add or remove shims.